 Who should I contact if I require a disability accommodation to complete the ALEKS Placement Assessment?

-If a student requires additional accommodations such as the use of a screen reader, please contact University of Maine Student Accessibility Services.
+If a student requires additional accommodations such as extra time or the use of a screen reader, please contact University of Maine Student Accessibility Services.

 Taking the Placement Exam

-ALEKS is not a multiple-choice Placement Assessment.
-It is open-response and requires you to work out solutions with a paper and pencil, then enter them into ALEKS.
+ALEKS is not multiple-choice.
+It is open-response.
+You will work out solutions with paper and pencil, then enter them into ALEKS.
 Be sure to have scratch paper with you.

 May I use a calculator while using ALEKS?

 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.
 Otherwise, calculators are not permitted during the Placement Assessment.

 May I use any other resources during a Placement Assessment?